carlosonunez/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/kubernetes-debugging-workflow-and-techniques.md

 enabled](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/)
 as a beta in Kubernetes 1.23.
 Otherwise, you must enable the feature-gate first before it can be used.
-The documentation for [debug containers](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-running-pod/#ephemeral-container) use examples to demonstrate how to use `debug containers`.
+The documentation for [debug containers](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-running-pod/#ephemeral-container) show usage examples demonstrating how to use `debug containers`.
 It is included as follows, along with content aligning to this article.

 Ephemeral containers are similar to regular containers.
 The difference is that they are limited in functionality.
 For example, ephemeral containers have no restart capability,